 Consider the dashboard’s users

 When you’re looking to build an effective dashboard, one of the key considerations should be the people who will be using it day-to-day.
 What information will those people need to know?
 What information do they already know?

 Often, your business dashboard will have multiple audiences.
 Using the same dashboard across your entire business can help ensure everyone is on the same page with regards to crucial information.
 But you may also want to ensure that your dashboard can easily be adjusted to meet the needs of different teams.

-By considering the decisions that your employees are making, and the questions they need answered, you can structure the information so it’s easy for them to answer high priority questions.
+By considering the business decisions that your employees are making, and the questions they need answered, you can structure the information so it’s easy for them to answer high priority questions.

 It’s also important to think about workflow.
 How much time will most people have to review the information, and what information do they use daily?
 The dashboard and information displayed needs to fit into their existing workflow.
-That means they can get their hands on crucial data whether they’re sitting at a desk in an office or on the road with a smartphone.
+That means they can get their hands on crucial data points whether they’re sitting at a desk in an office or on the road with a smartphone.

 Think about the type of dashboard